 - Writing Agreement (p.
 39) – for acquiring the services of a writer to write a screenplay for you

 - Assignment of Rights (p.
 49) – for transfering the rights and obligations associated with your film to another company

 - Executive Producer Services Agreement (p.
 63)

 - Producer Engagement Deal Memo for Director Driven Low Budget Feature (p.
 86)

 - Canadian Production Finance: A Producer’s Handbook by Kathy Avrich-Johnson – focuses more on budgets, cash flow, and distribution agreements, and complements the above document.

-- IPA (Independent Production Agreements) – this document on the Writers Guild of Canada website is a sample IPA for a WGC Writing Agreement
+- IPA (Independent Production Agreements) – standard forms and Independent Production Agreements can be found on the Writers Guild of Canada website

 - ACTRA Indie Production Agreement guidelines

 - Original music – see Composer Model Contract – this document on the Screen Composers Guiod of Canada website is a model contract for hiring a composer to score your film